peterlacko/gooddata-ui/docs/drillable_item.md

 Visualization points that intersect any defined measures, attributes, or attribute values become drillable and will emit events when interacted with.

-**NOTE:** Visualizations created and saved in Analytical Designer contain URIs, not identifiers.
-When you set up drilling for such visualizations, use URIs in `drillableItems` and not identifiers.
+**NOTE:** Ad-hoc measures (measures created from attribute or measures using [computeRatio option](https://sdk.gooddata.com/gooddata-ui/docs/afm.html#show-a-measure-as-a-percentage) are defined using URI or identifier in AFM.
+When you want set up drilling for such ad-hoc measures, use same parameter (URI or identifier) as you used in AFM.
+Keep on mind, that Analytical Designer creates such measures only using URI.
+When you want to activate drilling on ad-hoc measures created by Analytical Designer, you can use only URIs to activate drill.

 ## Structure